 It is always a good practice to start reading P&ID from the main incoming lines and follow the fluid path.

-Here ULSD is coming from DHT; you can see that.
-Remember the black head on the arrow?
-You have learned this in how to read PFD video.
-It means Diesel is coming from the different unit.
+Here ATF is coming from CDU; you can see that.
+Remember the blackhead on the arrow?
+You have learned this in how to read the PFD video.
+It means Diesel is coming from a different unit.
 Here you can see the line number.
-It is 150 mm diameter line as per DN standard which is equivalent to 6” NPS.
+It is a 150 mm diameter line per DN standard equivalent to 6” NPS.

 Here N means there is no insulation.
-If there is H than hot insulation, C is for cold insulation, A for acoustic reduction, P for personal protection, F for fireproofing.
-It also gives information about whether the line is steam trace or electric trace.
-Normally ET is used for electric tracing and ST is used for steam tracing.
+If there is H, then hot insulation, C is for cold insulation, A for acoustic reduction, P for personal protection, and F for fireproofing.
+It also gives information about whether the line is a steam trace or an electric trace.
+Normally ET is used for electric tracing, and ST is used for steam tracing.

-Let’s move ahead, here you can see that diesel line is divided into two strim.
+Let’s move ahead; here, you can see that the diesel line is divided into two strim.
 We follow this strim.
 6” line is getting reduced to 4”.
-Don’t get confused with reducer symbol; it is just indication of line size change.
-In piping, it can be a reducing tee as it is 6” to 4” concentric reduction.
+Don’t get confused with the reducer symbol; it is just an indication of line size change.
+In piping, it can be a reducing tee as it is a 6” to 4” concentric reduction.

-Now, this triangle with line indicates a line break.
+Now, this triangle with a line indicates a line break.
 A line break is the demarcation of the line number change.
-So, whenever this symbol is used it indicates that from that point onward line number is different.
+So, whenever this symbol is used, it indicates that from that point onward line number is different.

 This is the bypass loop for the flow transmitter.
-You can see that venturi-type flow transmitter provided in between the two gate valves.
-Why did I say it is a venture type flow transmitter?
+You can see that the venturi-type flow transmitter is provided in between the two gate valves.
+Why did I say it is a venture-type flow transmitter?
 Letters VM indicates the type of flow transmitter.
 It gives flow indication on the control plane.
 You can see the connection shown between FT and FI.

-From the piping point of view, you can see that there is 25 mm drain valve is given in between the two gate valves.
-The letter D indicates that it is drain valve and if it is V than it is vent valve.
-Offcourse if it is a vent, it shows on the topside, not on the bottom.
-The bypass valve is also a gate valve which will remain closed during normal operation.
+From the piping point of view, you can see a 25 mm drain valve in between the two gate valves.
+The letter D indicates that it is a drain valve; if it is V, it is a vent valve.
+Of course, if it is a vent, it shows on the topside, not on the bottom.
+The bypass valve is also a gate valve that will remain closed during normal operation.
 You can see the letters NC which indicates the same.

 Reading P&ID is nothing but reading P&ID symbols.
 So, if you are aware of symbols, you can easily understand the P&ID.
 Here you can see the motor-operated butterfly valve.
 Lots of instruments are shown here.
 But it is not that complicated.
 If you are aware of MOV, you know that it can be operated locally or from the control penal.
-You can read AT VALVE label that means this instrument function is available on the valve itself.
+You can read the AT VALVE label, which means this instrument function is available on the valve itself.

-HS indicates hand switch, with these switches you can put MOV on manual control or remote control that means on panel control.
+HS indicates hand switch; with these switches, you can put MOV on a manual or remote control, which means on panel control.
 You can also start or stop the valve from the field.
 HS-O means open, and HS-C means close.
 The data link indicates this valve is connected to the control panel.

-Next is drain valve that is located at the lowest point.
-This is the spectacle blind with normally closed configuration.
-If the dark ring is towards the valve, as in this case, it indicates that solid ring covers and isolate the joint during normal operation.
+Next is a drain valve that is located at the lowest point.
+This is the spectacle blind with a normally closed configuration.
+If the dark ring is towards the valve, as in this case, it indicates that solid ring covers and isolates the joint during normal operation.

 If the only circle is towards the valve, as shown here, that means the hollow ring is there, and the line is live during the normal operation.